-Whim, the all-in-one mobility app for ride sharing, public transit, and rentals is coming to the US
+Whim, the all-in-one mobility app for ridesharing, public transit and rentals is coming to the US

 Giving consumers more options for transit through a single gateway could reduce demand for vehicles, but some analysts argue that it won’t do much to alleviate congestion on roads.
 Consumers, they argue, will choose the convenience of rideshare over mass transit and could actually increase.

-As Richard Rowson, a mobility consultant from the UK noted in this post:
+As Richard Rowson, a mobility consultant from the U.K., noted in this post:

 MaaS doesn’t implicitly mean a net decrease nor increase in the number of road vehicle miles.
 The changes are complex, but in balance look likely to result in an increase.